The Citation Economy: Earning Mentions in AI Answers

 The Problem

 Marketing teams know how to value a link.
 There are tools for it, benchmarks for it, a whole industry built around acquiring it.
-The link has been the hard currency of SEO for two decades, and teams have deep muscle memory for chasing it.
-They have no muscle memory for the citation, and the citation is becoming the thing that matters.
+It has been the hard currency of SEO for two decades.
+What teams lack is any equivalent instinct for the citation, and the citation is fast becoming what matters.
+When an AI answers a buyer's question and names a few brands, those brands win a trusted placement at the moment of decision, offered up by the very tool the buyer turned to for help.
+The brands left unnamed are absent, however many links they hold or however well they rank.

 The Insights